Parker-Hannifin Corporation (PH) is ready for next Episode as it posted an annual sales of 15,862 M - News Daemon

 Technical Analysis of Parker-Hannifin Corporation (PH)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.19 million.
-That was better than the volume of 0.93 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 12.56%.
-Additionally, its Average True Range was 8.41.
+Parker-Hannifin Corporation (NYSE: PH) saw its 5-day average volume 1.6 million, a positive change from its year-to-date volume of 0.99 million.
+As of the previous 9 days, the stock’s Stochastic %D was 23.23%.
+Additionally, its Average True Range was 10.37.

-During the past 100 days, Parker-Hannifin Corporation’s (PH) raw stochastic average was set at 71.28%, which indicates a significant increase from 19.73% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 23.92% in the past 14 days, which was lower than the 26.94% volatility it showed in the past 100 days.
+During the past 100 days, Parker-Hannifin Corporation’s (PH) raw stochastic average was set at 56.34%, which indicates a significant increase from 39.79% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 41.91% in the past 14 days, which was higher than the 29.04% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $332.51, while its 200-day Moving Average is $289.63.
-However, in the short run, Parker-Hannifin Corporation’s stock first resistance to watch stands at $339.46.
-Second resistance stands at $344.69.
-The third major resistance level sits at $350.43.
-If the price goes on to break the first support level at $328.48, it is likely to go to the next support level at $322.74.
-Assuming the price breaks the second support level, the third support level stands at $317.51.
+At the time of writing, stock’s 50-day Moving Average is $334.28, while its 200-day Moving Average is $290.68.
+Nevertheless, the first resistance level for the watch stands at $329.20 in the near term.
+At $332.19, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $335.63.
+If the price goes on to break the first support level at $322.77, it is likely to go to the next support level at $319.33.
+Assuming the price breaks the second support level, the third support level stands at $316.34.

 Parker-Hannifin Corporation (NYSE: PH) Key Stats